Author Archives: Daniel Page

 There’s nothing more heartbreaking for a website owner than having put dozens or hundreds of hours of work into perfecting their WordPress site, only to have it trashed by hackers, hardware failure, or a simple administrative mistake.

 WordPress is enormously popular, with good reason, but as with any complex software it’s susceptible to malicious individuals and user errors.
-Your WordPress database and other assets should always be backed up so that, in the event of a catastrophe, you can simply reinstall, import your data, and be back where you were before disaster struck.
+Always back up your WordPress database and other assets so you can easily restore your site if disaster strikes.
+By reinstalling and importing your data, you can quickly return to the state your site was in before any issues occurred.

 Most decent hosting companies will keep a backup for you, but as the saying goes, if your data doesn’t exist in three places, it doesn’t exist at all.
 Having a backup available that you fully control can be very useful.